 For equities and corporate bonds, the analysis was carried out on issuers belonging to economic sectors vulnerable to physical risk, particularly owing to their difficulty in adapting to the consequences of climate change.
 It also included securities with high market value.
 An average vulnerability measurement was taken for 42% of securities, based on geographic location.
 This is determined, depending on the sector, by the location of production sites or facilities, revenue, production capacity, etc.

-4.B.4 Calculation of the carbon footprint of the corporate and infrastructure portfolio
+4.B.4 Calculation of the carbon footprint of the corporate and infrastructure portfolio footprint at 31 December 2024 was consequently calculated on the greenhouse gas (GHG) emissions of companies in 2023.

 Data used for analysis